Build an Angular 7 chat app

 To begin using Firebase, you’ll need a Gmail account.
-Head over to Firebase and create a new project.

 Firebase provides support for authentication using different providers.
-For example Social Auth, phone numbers as well as the standard email and password method.
+For example, Social Auth, phone numbers, as well as the standard email and password method.
 Since we’ll be using the email and password authentication method in this tutorial, we need to enable this method for the project we created in Firebase, as it is by default disabled.